 Historically, it hasn’t always been possible to grow fresh vegetables throughout the year.

-Therefore, people developed methods of food preservation, such as pickling and fermentation — a process that uses enzymes to create chemical changes in food.
+Therefore, people have developed food preservation methods, such as pickling and fermentation — a process that uses enzymes to create chemical changes in food.

-Kimchi is a traditional Korean dish made with salted, fermented vegetables.
-It typically contains cabbage and seasonings like sugar, salt, onions, garlic, ginger, and chili peppers.
+Kimchi typically contains cabbage and seasonings like sugar, salt, onions, garlic, ginger, and chili peppers.

 It may also boast other vegetables, including radish, celery, carrot, cucumber, eggplant, spinach, scallions, beets, and bamboo shoots.

-Though usually fermented for a few days to a few weeks before serving, it can also be eaten fresh, or unfermented, immediately after preparation.
+Though kimchi is usually fermented for a few days to a few weeks before serving, it can be eaten fresh, or unfermented, immediately after preparation.

 Here are 9 unique benefits of kimchi.